MultiverseLearningProducts/swe/src/mod2/wk2/day5.md

 # Overview of the day

-Today we take a look at how to book the exam.
+Today we take a look at how to book the exam before a show and tell later!

 # Lesson 1